 Roger E. Ishee attended Millsaps College in Jackson, Mississippi, where he earned a Bachelor of Business Administration and graduated cum laude.
-He then went on to earn his Doctor of Jurisprudence from the University of Mississippi School of Law in Oxford, Mississippi, in 1983.
-While in law school, Roger served on the Editorial Board of the Mississippi Law Review, finished in the top ten percent of his class, and was a member of the National Mock Trial Team.
-He moved to Lafayette in 1983 to work as a law clerk for United States District Judge W. Eugene Davis and later accompanied Judge Davis to the United States Court of Appeals for the Fifth Circuit.
-The next year he joined the Onebane Law Firm.
+In 1983, Roger earned a Doctor of Jurisprudence from the University of Mississippi School of Law in Oxford, Mississippi.
+While in law school, he served on the Editorial Board of the Mississippi Law Review, finished in the top ten percent of his class, and was a member of the National Mock Trial Team.
+He moved to Lafayette in 1983 to work as a law clerk for United States District Judge W. Eugene Davis, and later accompanied Judge Davis to the United States Court of Appeals for the Fifth Circuit.
+The following year he joined Onebane Law Firm.

-In addition to his practice, Roger has served for years on the firm’s Board of Directors, as both a member and Chairperson of the Board.
-In the community, he served for over a decade on the Our Lady of Fatima School Board as a member and president and later on, the St. Thomas More High School Foundation.
-Having grown up on the Mississippi Gulf Coast, he has enjoyed fishing his entire life and frequents Red’s Health Club on a regular basis.
+In addition to his practice, Roger has served for many years on the firm’s Board of Directors, both a member and Chairman of the Board.
+In the community, he served for over a decade on the Our Lady of Fatima School Board, both as a member and president.
+He also served on the St. Thomas More High School Foundation.
+Having grown up on the Mississippi Gulf Coast, Roger enjoys fishing, and frequents Red’s Health Club regularly.